 Recently, Apple tried to assert its rights against Fruit Union Suisse, a 111-year-old Swiss organisation that advocates for the rights of Swiss fruit growers.
 Its symbol is a whole red apple with a white cross, similar to that of Apple Company.

-To conclude, in the opinion of the author, the grant of the Well-known Trademark to Kent RO would have little impact on the fate of the judgment.
+To conclude, in the opinion of the authors, the grant of the Well-known Trademark to Kent RO would have little impact on the fate of the judgment.
 The prior-user rights are much superior to any other statutory rights as has been held by the courts in a catena of judgements.
 It is pivotal for the courts to set forth some guidelines so that the law regarding such conflicts can be settled.
 It will certainly be interesting to see the kismet of Kent RO.

 ABOUT AUTHORS: Chhavi Tokas and Chetan Nagpal are 4th year B.A.
 LL.B students of University School of Law and Legal Studies, GGS Indraprastha University, Delhi.